 The Razer BlackShark V2 headset can't be used wirelessly.

 The Razer BlackShark V2 are decent for wired gaming.
 These comfortable headphones come with a detachable boom mic that helps make your voice clear and understandable, and you can even adjust the microphone settings using the companion software.
 Their sound profile has an extra boom in the bass range, suitable for action-packed scenes and explosions.
 While their bass and treble delivery is inconsistent, you can adjust the sound profile using their companion software.
-These headphones are fully compatible with PC and PS4.
-They can be used with your Xbox One, although you can't access the USB sound card and its adjustable settings (including custom Game Modes and the THX Spatial Audio virtual surround feature) on that console.
+These headphones are fully compatible with PC, PS4, and PS5.
+They can be used with your Xbox One or Xbox Series X, although you can't access the USB sound card and its adjustable settings (including custom Game Modes and the THX Spatial Audio virtual surround feature) on these consoles.

 The Razer BlackShark V2 are adequate for phone calls.
 Their detachable boom microphone can make your voice sound clear and understandable, even in noisier environments, though your voice may sound a bit thin.
 You can further adjust the microphone settings using the Synapse 3 software; however, we don't test for this.
 On the downside, they don't do a great job passively isolating background noise, so you may hear voices or engines during your calls.
 You also can't manage your calls using their controls.